kyiv-districts-guide

 Which districts in Kyiv are considered the most prestigious for real estate?

-The most prestigious real estate areas in Kyiv include Institutskaya Street, Boulevard of Friendship of Peoples, Dragomirova Street, Boulevard Lesi Ukrainka, Dniprovskaya Embankment Street, Predslavinskaya Street, Antonovich Street, Victory Avenue, Bolsunovskaya Street, and Sapernoe Pole Street.
+The most prestigious real estate areas in Kyiv include Institutska Street, Boulevard of Friendship of Peoples, Dragomirova Street, Boulevard Lesi Ukrainka, Dniprovska Embankment Street, Predslavinska Street, Antonovicha Street, Victory Avenue, Bolsunovska Street, and Saperne Pole Street.

 About the author: